sproutfund/website_evergreen/program/seed-award.md

         description:
           -  "Setting out to establish a new mechanism to seed lasting community change, Sprout championed trailblazers whose innovative ideas had the potential to create transformative change. "
         features:
-          - name: "Bridging Industries"
+          - title: "Bridging Industries"
-            summary: "Project managers and team members represented the diversity of backgrounds, interests, experience, and expertise found in the region."
+            description: "Project managers and team members represented the diversity of backgrounds, interests, experience, and expertise found in the region."

-          - name: "Building Networks"
+          - title: "Building Networks"
-            summary: "They joined and created networks—civic, social, and professional—to surround themselves with new people and ideas."
+            description: "They joined and created networks—civic, social, and professional—to surround themselves with new people and ideas."

-          - name: "Shifting the Culture"
+          - title: "Shifting the Culture"
-            summary: "They set trends, took action, and influenced the perceptions of others, building a culture of inclusion and collaboration."
+            description: "They set trends, took action, and influenced the perceptions of others, building a culture of inclusion and collaboration."

       - title: "Application Assistance"
         description:
           - "Acknowledging that not every prospective applicant was an experienced fundraiser, Sprout implemented a series of optional support services that anyone could take advantage of leading up to the application deadline."
         features:
-          - name: "Open Application Workshops"
+          - title: "Open Application Workshops"
-            summary: "Held on the second Friday of every month for more than a decade, anyone could drop in to learn about the process and ask questions."
+            description: "Held on the second Friday of every month for more than a decade, anyone could drop in to learn about the process and ask questions."

-          - name: "Draft Review"
+          - title: "Draft Review"
-            summary: "Staff provided feedback on applications in-progress to help improve projects prior to submission."
+            description: "Staff provided feedback on applications in-progress to help improve projects prior to submission."

-          - name: "Denied Applicant Feedback"
+          - title: "Denied Applicant Feedback"
-            summary: "If at first they didn't succeed, applicants could listen to what the committee said about their proposal and make edits before trying again."
+            description: "If at first they didn't succeed, applicants could listen to what the committee said about their proposal and make edits before trying again."

       - title: "Community Decisionmaking"
         description:
           - "Sprout believed that funding recommendations were best made by those that understood the needs of the project’s intended audience intimately and that decisions were rooted in consensus instead of allowing the loudest voice in the room to carry the day."
         features:
-          - name: "Jury of Peers"
+          - title: "Jury of Peers"
-            summary: "Seed Awards were reviewed by people in the target audience the projects were designed to serve."
+            description: "Seed Awards were reviewed by people in the target audience the projects were designed to serve."

-          - name: "Individual Criteria Review"
+          - title: "Individual Criteria Review"
-            summary: "Reviewers judged applications based on established criteria critical to the success of small community projects."
+            description: "Reviewers judged applications based on established criteria critical to the success of small community projects."

-          - name: "Consensus-Based Decisions"
+          - title: "Consensus-Based Decisions"
-            summary: "A final meeting allowed committee members to review high priority projects and make final recommendations for support."
+            description: "A final meeting allowed committee members to review high priority projects and make final recommendations for support."

       - title: "Grantee Support"
         description:
           -  "With service-oriented staff-to-project administration and a peer mentorship program, project managers were assisted in the planning, implementation, and evaluation of their initiatives."
         features:
-          - name: "First Project Meetings"
+          - title: "First Project Meetings"
-            summary: "In-person meetings were used to get to know the project leaders, going over suggestions and feedback from the community-based advisory panel."
+            description: "In-person meetings were used to get to know the project leaders, going over suggestions and feedback from the community-based advisory panel."

-          - name: "Peer Mentorship"
+          - title: "Peer Mentorship"
-            summary: "Mentors provided customized guidance and support to meet the needs of project managers, promoting project success and leadership potential."
+            description: "Mentors provided customized guidance and support to meet the needs of project managers, promoting project success and leadership potential."

-          - name: "Project Referrals"
+          - title: "Project Referrals"
-            summary: "Active projects were often referred by Sprout staff to complementary projects, services, or individuals in the community to further enhance their project’s strengths."
+            description: "Active projects were often referred by Sprout staff to complementary projects, services, or individuals in the community to further enhance their project’s strengths."

   - title: "Spinoff Programs"
     description: